vifino/golua/README.md

 	# go get -u github.com/vifino/golua/lua

-Will work as long as your compiler can find a shared object called luajit-5.1 on linux, or luajit-2.0 anywhere else.
+Will work as long as your compiler can find a pkgconfig definition of luajit.

 You can then try to run the examples: